aminrj/aminrj.github.io/_posts/ai-security-threat-modeling-production.md

 - **Layer 6 (Security & Compliance):** existing controls already in place
 - **Layer 7 (Agent Ecosystem):** MCP servers used, marketplace skills installed, A2A protocols, external tools

 **Deliverable:** an asset inventory mapped to the 7 layers, with each asset tagged for criticality.
-Microsoft's Cloud Adoption Framework recommends an automated AI asset inventory — manual inventories drift quickly in agentic environments.
+Microsoft's Cloud Adoption Framework recommends an automated AI asset inventory.
+Manual inventories drift quickly in agentic environments.
 CSA Labs published a parallel piece in April 2026 noting that "Unknown AI assets, or AI assets that aren't tracked for compliance with organizational AI policy, create security risks that bad actors can exploit."

-### Phase 3 — Threat identification (3–5 days)
+### Phase 3 — Threat identification (3-5 days)

-For each layer, identify threats using both top-down and bottom-up approaches.
+Identify threats using both top-down and bottom-up approaches.

 **Top-down: framework-driven.** Walk through the MAESTRO layer-specific threat landscapes and the OWASP Agentic Top 10.
 For each documented threat pattern, ask "does this apply to our architecture?"
 If yes, document it as a candidate finding.

-**Bottom-up: asset-centric.** A May 2025 arXiv paper (arXiv:2505.06315) argues for an asset-centric methodology specifically because top-down framework-driven approaches miss compositional attacks that emerge from how assets connect.
+**Bottom-up: asset-centric.** A May 2025 arXiv paper (arXiv:2505.06315) argues for an asset-centric methodology because top-down framework-driven approaches miss compositional attacks that emerge from how assets connect.
 For each critical asset identified in Phase 2, ask "what would compromise of this asset enable?" and trace the attack paths backward.

-The cross-layer analysis is where most threat models in 2026 break down.
+Cross-layer analysis is where most threat models in 2026 break down.
 The most dangerous attack chains start at one layer and cascade through several others.
-Example chain from documented 2026 incidents:
+Here's an example chain from documented 2026 incidents:

 1. Layer 7 (Ecosystem) — A malicious MCP server is installed via marketplace
 2. Layer 3 (Agent Framework) — The agent loads the server's tool descriptions into its context